“Everything flows, nothing remains still” - Heraclitus (c. 535–475 BCE), ancient Greek Philosopher

 About Kevin

-I’m a political economist trained in international relations, focusing on how systems, power, and change shape strategy, leadership, and long-term wealth creation.
+I’m a political economist trained in international relations, focusing on how geopolitics, markets, and economic systems interact to shape strategy, leadership, and long-term outcomes.

-That’s pretty much my background.
-I completed my undergraduate and postgraduate training in International Relations at the University of London (LSE and Queen Mary), with a strong focus on geopolitics, economics, and international political economy.
-My business experience and professional training are in the financial industry.
-I’ve seen firsthand how political shifts, economic shocks, and market forces reshape business priorities, career paths, and financial outcomes.
-I’ve helped businesses transform, and their clients build and protect long-term wealth.
-I am also trained in journalism.
-In my analysis, I use the latest research tools and methods and also draw on insights and ideas from specialists on the ground driving change within business organisations, and connect these to external developments and wider systemic change.
-Get in touch
+That focus is also what I’m most passionate about.
+I completed my undergraduate and postgraduate training in International Relations at the University of London (LSE and Queen Mary), with a focus on geopolitics, foreign policy, economics, and international political economy.
+My professional background is in financial services consultancy, where I observed first-hand how political shifts, economic shocks, and market dynamics reshape organisations, careers, and investment decisions.
+I also trained in journalism, and I use a combination of data, research tools, and insights from practitioners and specialists to connect on-the-ground developments with broader systemic change.

 Get the App